AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ---
 title: GraphQL Handler | API Mesh for Adobe Developer App Builder
 ---
+import Headers from '/src/pages/_includes/headers.md'

 # GraphQL handlers

 This handler allows you to load remote GraphQL schemas and use it with schema-stitching, based on `graphql-tools`.
 To get started, use the handler in your Mesh config file:

 ```json
 {